User Decision Guidance with Selective Explanation Presentation from Explainable-AI: Experiments

 \subsubsection{Procedure}

-We conducted a preliminary experiment to investigate the performance of users who were provided explanations with two naive selection strategies (ALL and ARGMAX).
+We conducted a preliminary experiment to investigate the performance of users who were provided explanations with two naive strategies (ALL and ARGMAX).
 ALL shows all the nine explanations available for each day, and ARGMAX selects explanations for StockAI's most probable prediction.
-To discuss the result, we also prepared two baselines: ONLY\_PRED shows $p$ but does not provide any explanations.
-In the PLAIN condition, participants received no support from the IDSS and acted on their own.
+To ensure the quality of the explanations, we also prepared two baselines: ONLY\_PRED shows $p$ but does not provide any explanations.
+In PLAIN, participants received no support from the IDSS and acted on their own.

-For the experiment, we chose a Japanese general trading company (code: 2768) from the test dataset on the basis of the common stock price range (1,000 - 3,000 JPY) and its high volatility compared with the other Nikkei225 companies.
+For simulation, we chose a Japanese general trading company (code: 2768) from the test dataset on the basis of the common stock price range (1,000 - 3,000 JPY) and its high volatility compared with the other Nikkei225 companies.

 Because we had anticipated that the accuracy of StockAI would affect the result, we prepared two scenarios: high-accuracy and low-accuracy.
 We calculated the moving average of the accuracy of StockAI with a window size of 60 and chose two sections for them.
 The accuracy of StockAI for high-accuracy was 0.750, which was the highest, and that for low-accuracy was 0.333, the chance level of three-class classification.